Krk Island Croatia: Road trip route, sights & insider tips (2026)

 Getting to Krk — The bridge to the largest Adriatic island

 Krk is the largest island in the Croatian Adriatic and is connected to the mainland by the impressive Krk Bridge.
-My flight took me to Rijeka, from where it was only a 40-minute drive to the event hotel in Malinska.
-VW had already prepared a Golf R for me at the airport—the perfect start to three days of full throttle.
+My flight was to Rijeka, from where it was only a 40-minute drive to the event hotel in Malinska.
+VW had already provided a Golf R at the airport—the start of three days on the island.

 The island itself surprised me.
 Until now, I mainly knew Croatia from Dubrovnik and Split, but Krk has a completely different character: less touristy, more authentic, with a mix of Mediterranean flair and rugged coastal landscapes that perfectly match the character of the R models.

-The vehicles — Golf R, Tiguan R and T-Roc R compared
+The vehicles — Golf R and Touareg R compared

 Golf R — The all-rounder